nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 <a name="RtcUser+checkSupport"></a>

 ### checkSupport() ⇒ <code>int</code>
-Checks if nanoStream WebRTC is supported by current browser.
+Checks if nanoStream Webcaster is supported by current browser.

 **Kind**: instance method of [<code>RtcUser</code>](#RtcUser)
 **Example**